-When you are teaching young adult IEP students who are failing to meet their goals, find out how their culture may be their biggest obstacle.
+When you teach young adult IEP students who are failing to meet their goals, find out how their culture may be their biggest obstacle.
 Look for ways that you can help them push through.
-Don’t be the person who writes them off as “young people these days are just so irresponsible”.
+Don’t be the person who writes them off as “young people these days are just so irresponsible.”

 Find out who they are.